Setti7/itaipu/README.md

 # itaipu

 Itaipu is a web app for managing a condominium, where residents can allow visitors, read notices and more!

+---

 Following a very strict set of requirements, a django web app was developed for managing the client's condominium, carefully developed to respect the in-place infrastructure and to integrate with an existing MySQL database.

 Many solutions were created to overcome the challenges given by the great amount of requirements:

-1. A token system was designed for registering users and updating their record in the old database,
+1. A token system was designed for registering users and updating their record in the old database.
-2. Integration with an old system which needed to use the same database
+2. Integration with an old system which needed to use the same database.
 3. Developing a system resistant to local power/internet outages.
 Needed to be run locally, with little resources.
-4. Creating a hierarchy between users belonging to same property (owner, visitors, caretakers and residents)
+4. Creating a hierarchy between users belonging to same property (owner, visitors, caretakers and residents).

 ## Images: